genesiscloud/genesis-cloud-inference-articles/art04.md

 make
 ```

 This will take some time to complete.
-Upon completion, the Triton client libaries
+Upon completion, the Triton client libraries
-will be installed in directory `~/triton/client`.
+will be installed in the directory `~/triton/client`.

 The Python API must be installed using the generated wheel file
 `~/triton/client/python/tritonclient-0.0.0-py3-none-manylinux1_x86_64.whl`: